I don’t think I’ve talked about social anxiety much here on my blog, but it’s something that I’ve SERIOUSLY struggled with.

 Turn down the self-judgment.

+The first tip when it comes to how to handle small talk with social anxiety is to turn down self-judgment.
 As someone who struggles with social anxiety, part of the problem is being scared of saying or doing the wrong thing.
-I spent way too much energy focused on judging myself, monitoring and assessing my actions.
+I spent way too much energy focused on judging myself, monitoring, and assessing my actions.
 But all this did was make me more anxious, and it made everything way harder than it needed to be.

 If you do this, it’s important that you leave your self-judgment behind.
 This is easier said than done, but it’s important to work on it.
 No one is judging you as much as you’re judging yourself anyway.